-E. Mode of Transmission
+Mode of Transmission

 Transmission of rabies virus usually begins when infected saliva of a host is passed to an uninfected animal.
 Various routes of transmission have been documented and include contamination of mucous membranes (i.e., eyes, nose, and mouth), aerosol transmission, and corneal or other tissue transplantations.
-The most common mode of rabies virus transmission is through virus-containing saliva contaminating the bite from an infected host.
-13
+The most common mode of rabies virus transmission is through the bite and virus-containing saliva of an infected host.